Joseph Hackmey: Philately

-Hackmey is an enthusiastic philatelist.
-His collections of Ceylon and New Zealand Commonwealth stamps are considered to be the finest ever assembled for those countries, and Hackmey was presented with an International Award in recognition for his record.
-Hackmey's most remarkable purchase, is a 11 November 1858 issue of Romanian newspaper Zimbrul și Vulturul.
+Hackmey is a philatelist.
+He has an extensive collection of Ceylon and New Zealand Commonwealth stamps and was presented with an International Award in recognition for his work.
+Hackmey owns a 11 November 1858 issue of Romanian newspaper Zimbrul și Vulturul.
 The item bears eight rare Romanian cap de bour ("Bull's Head") stamps, issued by the principality of Moldova in 1858.
 He won the Grand Prix National and a Large Gold Medal at the Efiro 2008 in Bucharest for his exhibit Classical Romania.
-He also owned a May 1851 cover widely considered to be the greatest USA Classic cover in existence.
+He also owned a May 1851 cover.
 Hackmey also owns a collection of Switzerlands classic issues which is, together with the Schaefer and Senn collections, considered to be one of the best still-complete modern day collections in its field.

 He also won Grand Prix medals at the World Philatelic Exhibitions, Istanbul 1996, Israel 1998, Israel 2008, and was a candidate for the Grand Prix in Washington, 2006.

 Hackmey is a Fellow of the Royal Philatelic Society, London and a member of the Collectors Club of New York.
 In 1999 he has signed th Roll of Distinguished Philatelists In 2010 he was elected an associate foreign member of the Académie de philatélie, Paris.

 Philanthropy

 The Bnai Brith International organization awarded Hackmey the "Bnai Brith International Humanitarian award".
 In 2009 he received an honorary doctorate degree from the Tel Aviv University in recognition of his various contributions to Israeli society, including art, music and culture.

 Hackmey is a member of the board of governors of the Weizmann Institute of Science, the Israel Museum, the Tel Aviv Museum, the Tel Aviv University, the Hebrew University of Jerusalem, the Israeli Opera, the Israeli Philharmonic Orchestra, and is a member of the International Council of the Tate Gallery of London.
 He served as the Chairman of the Israeli Chess Association, and during his chairmanship, the number of Israeli international chess grandmasters had increased from 5 to 29.

-He established Hackmey Hebrew Classical Library, joined its two world-famous predecessors at Harvard University Press – the Loeb Classical Library. it will offer classical texts – in the case of the Hackmey Library, Hebrew and Aramaic in facing-page translation.
+He established Hackmey Hebrew Classical Library, joined by its two world-famous predecessors at Harvard University Press – the Loeb Classical Library.
+It offers two classical texts in facing-page translation: Hebrew and Aramaic.